johann-solo/oliveandmango.github.io/site/content/blog/2018-03-09-spaghetti-meatballs.md

 * &frac12; tsp pepper or to taste

 * 4 tbsps of olive oil plus one tbsp

+### Recipe Notes

-You could also add &frac12; tsp of oregano &frac12; tsp of thyme for extra aromatics  (totally optional)
+* You could also add &frac12; tsp of oregano &frac12; tsp of thyme for extra aromatics (totally optional)
+* Also optional is dusting the meatbals with fine bread crumbs or flour before baking or pan frying.
 </br>
 </br>